ChrisDaVillager/ChrisDaVillager/README.md

 - 👋 Hi, I’m @ChrisDaVillager
 - 👀 I’m interested in learning how to code using multiple coding languages and programs.
-- 🌱 I’m currently learning HTML, CSS & JavaScript
+- 🌱 I’m currently learning Python, mySQL & Django through Coding Dojo.
 - 💞️ I’m looking to collaborate on anything that would benefit multiple parties.
 - 📫 How to reach me - villager2855@gmail.com